pavlo-u/solomka-chain/docs/src/getstarted/hello-world.md

 ### Get transaction logs

-We will be using `solana-cli` directly in playground to get the information about any transaction:
+We will be using `solomka-cli` directly in playground to get the information about any transaction:

 ```sh
 solana confirm -v <TRANSACTION_HASH>